DevExpress/devextreme-documentation/concepts/05 UI Components/ContextMenu/10 Open and Close the Context Menu/30 Events.md

 ---

+---
+##### jQuery

 If you are going to change event handlers at runtime, or if you need to attach several handlers to a single event, subscribe to the events using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Components/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Components/dxContextMenu/Methods/#oneventName_eventHandler') method.
-This approach is more typical of jQuery.

     <!--JavaScript-->
     var hiddenEventHandler1 = function(e) {